pbendersky/pbendersky.github.io/_posts/2016-09-23-reviving-shopster-worth-it.markdown

 When we launched Shopster, we neglected to include a sync feature.
 We figured it was not that important, but our users kept asking for it.

-By the time we had to make the call, the best choice was to roll our own syncing engine and incurr in a monthly cost, knowing almost for certain, that we might not be able to affort it in the long run.
+By the time we had to make the call, the best choice was to roll our own syncing engine and incur in a monthly cost, knowing almost for certain, that we might not be able to afford it in the long run.

 Fast forward a few years, and Apple shipped CloudKit and more recently CloudKit sharing, which would allow us to enable sharing of shopping lists at no monthly cost.